 Stress and identity restoration:

-Medication management (coordinated with her NHS rheumatologist):
+Medication management (prescriber-led, coordinated with her NHS rheumatologist):

 Symptom resolution: